What is Industry 4.0

 Leveraging digital twin technology for design simulation is a competitive advantage for large enterprises, making it harder for smaller companies to disrupt them.

 GE Aviation is leading the charge in digital twin technology for maintenance and performance analysis.
 They are creating digital replicas (digital twins) for each new GE engine that goes into service.
 These digital twins collect and analyze real-world data.

-Digital twin technology has enabled GE Aviation to save millions of dollars for its customers by reducing downtime from previously unpredictable engine maintenance.
+Digital twin technology saves millions of dollars for GE Aviation customers by reducing downtime from previously unpredictable engine maintenance.
 It also increases airplane safety by determining potential fail points and mitigating them before a disaster occurs.

 Manufacturing companies can harness the GE Aviation digital twin example for Industry 4.0 by creating digital twins for IIoT enabled manufacturing machines.
 Embedded sensors on the devices can communicate usage and wear and tear data to a control system.
-AI-driven data intelligence will analyze the digital twin data, along with production capacity, room temperature, scheduled maintenance, and downtime cost data for predictive maintenance.
+In addition, AI-driven data intelligence will analyze the digital twin data and production capacity, room temperature, scheduled maintenance, and downtime cost data for predictive maintenance.

 Component Digital Twins

 Component digital twins is a new use case of digital twin technology.
 Forward-thinking component manufacturers like Festo and Balluff deliver Industry 4.0 ready CAD models for the products they sell.
 Engineers can configure parts available from these companies and download them in a format that keeps the data’s fidelity.
 The component digital twins enable smart digital technologies downstream from engineering.

 We discuss this topic in-depth in the ‘Data is the keystone of Industry 4.0’ section of this article.